Quiet Fire

 Closing Note

-This isn’t a philosophy of “the world.”
-It’s a way of positioning myself within it.
+This isn’t a philosophy of “the world,” but a way of positioning myself within it.

 It reminds me that loving attention is an art.
-That beauty often hides in what’s cracked.
+That beauty hides in the cracked.
 That facing evidence sharpens clarity.
 That the psyche deserves reverence.

 After all, “what matters most is how well you walk through the fire.”